 In certain situations, and under proper doctor care, surgery is an option.
 It is generally not recommended if you plan to get pregnant in the future.

-For symptoms of urge leakage, electrical stimulators can be effectively used to restore bladder function.
+For symptoms of urge leakage, electrical stimulators can be used to restore bladder function.
 This surgery also goes by the name of sacral neuromodulation.
 It is a go-home the same day surgery as well.
+Posterior tibial nerve stimulation can treat urge incontinence as well.

 Watch the San Diego Health video with host San Diego host Susan Taylor and guest Dr. Raizada discussing treatments for bladder incontinence and other pelvic floor disorders.
 You may also listen to the podcast on what causes urinary incontinence in women.